-The fear of going on your own after college is real and quite honesty scary for many including myself but it can be done.
-Growing up I can honestly say that I had a mother who took care of my sister and I, provided for like any good parent not fully realizing the full sacrifice until I got older.
+The fear of making it on your own after college or university is real and quite honesty scary for many including myself but it can be done.
+Growing up I can honestly say that I had a mother who took care of my sister and me, provided for me like any good parent not fully realizing the full sacrifice until I got older.
 Some of you reading this may be in college or even high school happy that you have a bed to sleep in and food on the table and just happy to focus on school or college.

 When I grew into college-age I lived at home, worked part time and went to school, a decision I appreciated at the time.
 For many that is not option or a choice as I have heard many students say well I was kicked out of the home at eighteen, I wanted to live on my own.
 If that is you than I can say that you probably had to grow up really fast by paying for rent, a room and making it on your own.

 We All Have a Journey, Here is mine

 I am not embarrassed to say I lived at home into my late twenty’s early thirties because frankly due to fear and feeling I would be unable to survive the high cost of living especially in California.
 Now I will say my first real full-time job was when I finished college at twenty-two and that is when I got my first full-time job.
 The pay was low because frankly I had no real job experience just my bachelors, so it was not quite enough to make it, but I am sure if I had tried it would have been possible with a roommate.

 In college, I will say it was just a struggle getting to school at times as I had an older model vehicle that leaked transmission fluid and oil like crazy, would constantly break down but luckily it seemed to break down when I was not at school.
 Living at home was also not the most pleasant experience as I lived with my father at the time along with my grandfather who suffered from Alzheimer’s.
 Money was tight as I worked part-time enough to pay for some food, gas and minor car repairs if need be.